xapian/xapian-developer-guide/contributing/workflow.rst

 to, but makes it a lot easier for other people to review, both before we merge into Xapian and in the future when someone -- which might be you! -- needs to understand why a change was made in the past, to help them do whatever work they need to do.
+There's a
+`good article by Anna Shipman <How to raise a good pull request>`_ that may help you think about structuring your changes into a set of commits that are easy for others to read.

  * Only make *one change* per commit, and make the *whole change* in that commit -- you don't want to end up with essential bits of code